-Most online marketers know ClickBank (and if you don't I'll explain exactly what it does just below) but few of you guys ever made money from it.
+Most affiliate marketers know about ClickBank (and if you don’t I’ll explain exactly what it does just below) but few of you guys know how to make money with Clickbank.

-2014 was the first year we tried to make some money off the platform and we ended up making $37,075 off it without trying very hard (ClickBank has always been considered as a secondary monetization method, so far, for our businesses).
+2014 was the first year we tried to make some money off the platform.
+We ended up making $37,075 off it without trying very hard (ClickBank has always been a secondary monetization method, so far, for our businesses).

 - What ClickBank is and how to use it to make thousands of dollars monthly

 - How to pick ClickBank products to promote

 - The most common ways to promote ClickBank products